shawdm/darrenshaw_org/_posts/2018-07-01-cara-delevingne.markdown

 ![Cara Delevingne for Vogue.](/images/blog/why-i-love-this-picture/cara-delevingne-vogue.jpg "Cara Delevingne for Vogue")

 Peter Lindbergh’s pictures, known for telling stories through single cinematic frames, are amongst fashion's most identifiable.
 He took one of Vogue's best known covers - credited with the launch of supermodels at the beginning of the 1990s\*.
 With consistent style, Lindbergh’s pictures follow a pattern, Black and white, stripped back and naturally lit.
 They’re real, without props or gimmicks, he doesn’t stray into anything experimental or “arty”.
 This picture is slightly unusual, Cara’s wings are something you might expect to find in a Paolo Roversi image.
-Maybe it was a commercial decision by [the company who the picture was for].
+Maybe it was a commercial decision by Douglas Cosmetics.
 Maybe Lindbergh thought they provided depth (they add a layer between foreground and background).
 Or Maybe Cara just thought they looked cool and there was no arguing with her.
 The picture would be just as good without them, but they don’t detract from it.

 ![Peter Lindbergh for Vogue.](/images/blog/why-i-love-this-picture/vogue-90-lindbergh.jpg "Peter Lindbergh for Vogue.")